felixschloesser/boardgame-recommender/README.md

 # Boardgame Recommender

 An end-to-end, metadata-only recommender built on BoardGameGeek exports.
-The CLI preprocesses raw CSVs, learns a semantic “taste” embedding from curated boardgame features, and returns context-aware suggestions for players who know what they like but not what to try next.
+The CLI preprocesses raw CSVs, learns a dense vector representation (embedding) that captures similarity patterns in curated boardgame features, and returns context-aware suggestions for players who know what they like but not what to try next.